Cremation Keepsake Necklaces

 Precious Works of Memorial Art

 Keepsake jewelry is a relatively new way to memorialize loved ones.
-There are many types of keepsake jewelry such as keepsake pendants.
-These are small necklaces that may be worn, over or under clothing.
+There are many types of keepsake jewelry such as keepsake pendants, ash pedants which are often glass pieces made with the ashes, and even ash bracelets and rings.
+These are small pieces of jewelry that may be worn, over or under clothing.
 This kind of keepsake jewelry often has tiny compartments in which a small amount of a loved one's ashes may be stored.
 With these pieces of tiny-but-precious memorial art, a loved one's memory may always be close at hand.

 Keepsake jewelry is also popular because American families are often far flung across the globe.
 These days many families are choosing keepsake jewelry as a wonderful way for several family members to share a love one's ashes.

-For those who prefer traditional urns, keepsake jewelry is a good complement.
+For those who prefer traditional urns, keepsake jewelry can be a good complement as only a very small amount of ash is needed to fill the piece.
 Some prefer to have the ashes dispersed in a special place.
 Keepsake jewelry is a good way to accommodate the wishes of a loved one and still keep a personal keepsake.
 This is in line with what psychologists and other experts say about healthy grieving.
 They know that grieving is a normal and necessary process for the survivors, and having a special place or object in which to remember a person helps make that process as comfortable as possible.
 Keepsake jewelry provides a touching way to remember a loved one any time and any place.

 There are other ways keepsake jewelry may be utilized.
 Keepsake jewelry is commonly used to store locks of hair of family members whose bodies have been buried.
 Perhaps a picture in a locket would be desired.
 Custom engraving may be done with special words or passages.